Donald B. Redford

-Donald Bruce Redford (born September 2, 1934) is a Canadian Egyptologist and archaeologist, currently Professor of Classics and Ancient Mediterranean Studies at Pennsylvania State University.
-He is married to Susan Redford, who is also an Egyptologist currently teaching classes at the university.
-Professor Redford has directed a number of important excavations in Egypt, notably at Karnak and Mendes.
+Donald Bruce Redford (2 September 1934 – 18 October 2024) was a Canadian Egyptologist, archaeologist, and Professor of Classics and Ancient Mediterranean Studies at Pennsylvania State University; he retired in 2024.
+Redford directed a number of important excavations in Egypt, notably at Karnak and Mendes.

 Biography

-Redford received his B.A., M.A. and Ph.D from McGill University and the University of Toronto, and was an Assistant/Associate Professor (1962–1969) and full Professor (1969–1998) at the latter.
-He moved to Pennsylvania State University in 1998.
+Redford received his BA, MA, and PhD from McGill University and the University of Toronto, and was an Assistant/Associate Professor (1962–1969) and full Professor (1969–1998) at the latter.
+He moved to Pennsylvania State University in 1998, where he retired in July 2024.